Five of the best board game conversions for your new iPad or iPhone

 Players are rewarded points as their settlements grow and their reach expands; the first to reach a set number of points is the winner.
 "The Settlers of Catan" was one of the first German-style board games to achieve popularity outside of Europe.

 When not on sale, "Catan" sells for $5.
-Four expansions are available for it as in-app purchases either separately for $14 or in one bunch for $10.
-While the physical version benefits from many more possible expansions to buy, the four combined on Amazon $129, a difference of $114 between physical and iOS versions.
+While the physical version benefits from many more possible expansions to buy, the ones available have a combined retail price on Amazon $129, a difference of $114 between physical and iOS versions.

 There are both iPhone and iPad versions of "Catan," which is unfortunate.
 Try as we might, we couldn't get our in-app purchases to propagate across versions, so pick the version you want carefully!